Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 \subsection{Experimental Results with Real Data}

-Table~\ref{table: real metrics} shows the PSNR and MSSIM results in experiments with the real data.
-Compared to the results on the simulated data, the performance of all methods degrades due to radiometric and geometric inconsistencies between the Landsat and MODIS sensors.
-In the noise-free case (Case1), TSSTF achieves either the highest or second-highest score in PSNR or MSSIM across all sites.
-In the noisy cases (Case2–Case4), TSSTF consistently yields the best performance in PSNR or MSSIM for all sites.
+Table~\ref{table: real metrics} shows the average PSNR, MSSIM, CC, and SAM results across all sites for the experiments with real data.
+Due to radiometric and geometric inconsistencies between the HR and LR sensors, the performance of all methods degrades compared to the results on the simulated data.
+In the noise-free case (Case1), TSSTF achieves the best PSNR and MSSIM scores and the second-best CC score.
+In the noisy cases, TSSTF consistently yields the best or the second-best scores across all metrics.
 These results confirm that TSSTF is both effective and robust under real-world conditions.

 Fig.~\ref{fig: Site5 Real results} shows the estimated results for the Site5 real data.
 In Case1, VIPSTF produces overly blurred results.
-RSFN and SwinSTFM fail to predict spectral brightness, resulting in unrealistic color representations.
-RobOt and ROSTF generate relatively reasonable estimates; however, they struggle to accurately capture the spectral changes from the reference image $\Hr$ to the Ground-truth, especially in the region enclosed by the yellow box.
+RSFN-1, RSFN-2, SwinSTFM, and ECPW fail to predict spectral brightness.
+RobOt and ROSTF generate relatively reasonable estimates; however, they struggle to accurately capture the spectral changes from the reference image $\Hr$ to the ground-truth, especially in the region enclosed by the yellow box.
 STARFM and the proposed TSSTF achieve faithful reconstruction in terms of spatial structure and spectral consistency, closely matching the ground-truth image.

-Under the noisy conditions, VIPSTF and RSFN exhibit further performance degradation, producing overly blurred results and/or significant spectral distortions.
-STARFM, RobOt, and SwinSTFM reflect the noise contained in the input images, resulting in noisy outputs.
-ROSTF suppresses noise to some extent but it can generate unnatural artifacts.
-Specifically, it suffers from spectral distortion around edges, as its spatially uniform total variation regularization fails to distinguish between noise and intrinsic spatial structure.
-The proposed TSSTF consistently produces the most accurate results across all cases, effectively mitigating the influence of noise while faithfully reconstructing both spatial structure and spectral characteristics.
+Under the noisy conditions, STARFM, VIPSTF, and RobOt reflect the noise contained in the input images, resulting in noisy outputs.
+RSFN-1, RSFN-2, SwinSTFM, and ECPW fail to accurately predict the spectral brightness, similar to their performance in Case1.
+ROSTF suppresses noise to some extent but it suffers from spectral distortion around edges, as its spatially uniform total variation regularization fails to distinguish between noise and intrinsic spatial structure.
+Furthermore, in Case7, ROSTF is significantly affected by the stripe noise present in the LR images, which remains visible in their resulting images.
+The proposed TSSTF consistently produces the most accurate results across all cases, effectively mitigating the influence of diverse noise while faithfully reconstructing both spatial structure and spectral characteristics.